yessenbayev/kmeans/README.md

 # KMeans Clustering in CUDA with OpenGL Visualization

-This is our final project for ECE 285 at *UC San Diego*.
+This is our final project for *GPU Programming* course at *UC San Diego*.
 The objective is to implement KMeans algorithm in CUDA.

 ## System Requirements